david-matheson/rftk/README.md

 Under the hood
 --------------
 The core unit of work is a pipeline step.
-A pipeline step reads from inputt buffers and writes to output buffers.
+A pipeline step reads from input buffers and writes to output buffers.
 Pipeline steps are chained into a pipeline.
-Below is simplified pipeline where "->"" lines are the steps, "-" lines are the buffers that are read at each step and "+" lines are the buffers that are written to by each step.
+Below is simplified pipeline where "->"" lines are the steps, "-" lines are the input buffers at each step and "+" lines are the output buffers at each step.

     -> sample feature parameters and random split points
         + feature_params_buffer